Cosmetics

-Cosmetics are constituted mixtures of chemical compounds derived from either natural sources, or synthetically created ones.
-Cosmetics have various purposes.
-Those designed for personal care and skin care can be used to cleanse or protect the body or skin.
-Cosmetics designed to enhance or alter one's appearance (makeup) can be used to conceal blemishes, enhance one's natural features (such as the eyebrows and eyelashes), add color to a person's face, or change the appearance of the face entirely to resemble a different person, creature or object.
-Cosmetics can also be designed to add fragrance to the body.
+Cosmetics are substances that are intended for application to the body for cleansing, beautifying, promoting attractiveness, or altering appearance.
+They are mixtures of chemical compounds derived from either natural sources or created synthetically.
+Cosmetics have various purposes, including personal and skin care.
+They can also be used to conceal blemishes and enhance natural features (such as the eyebrows and eyelashes).
+Makeup can add color to the face, enhance features, or alter appearance to resemble a different person, creature, or object.

+People have used cosmetics for thousands of years for skin care and appearance enhancement.
+Visible cosmetics for both women and men have gone in and out of fashion over the centuries.

+Some early cosmetics contained harmful ingredients, such as lead, which caused serious health problems and sometimes resulted in death.
+Modern commercial cosmetics are generally tested for safety but may contain controversial ingredients, such as per- and polyfluoroalkyl substances (PFAS), formaldehyde releasers, and ingredients that cause allergic reactions.

+The European Union and regulatory agencies around the world have stringent regulations for cosmetics.
+In the United States, cosmetic products and ingredients do not require FDA approval, although marketed products are monitored for safety.
+Some countries have banned using animal testing for cosmetics.

 Definition and etymology

-The word cosmetics derives from the Greek κοσμητικὴ τέχνη (kosmetikē tekhnē), meaning "technique of dress and ornament", from κοσμητικός (kosmētikos), "skilled in ordering or arranging" and that from κόσμος (kosmos), meaning "order" and "ornament".
-Cosmetics are constituted from a mixture of chemical compounds derived from either natural sources, or synthetically created ones.
+The word cosmetics is derived from the Greek κοσμητικὴ τέχνη (kosmetikē tekhnē), meaning "technique of dress and ornament," from κοσμητικός (kosmētikos), "skilled in ordering or arranging," and from κόσμος (kosmos), meaning "order" and "ornament.".

 Legal definition

-Though the legal definition of cosmetics in most countries is broader, in some Western countries, cosmetics are commonly taken to mean only makeup products, such as lipstick, mascara, eye shadow, foundation, blush, highlighter, bronzer, and several other product types.
+Though often referred to socially as makeup, cosmetics technically include substances used to clean or alter the complexion, skin, hair, or teeth -- placing eye shadow, teeth-whitening strips, and perfumes under the same umbrella.

-In the United States, the Food and Drug Administration (FDA), which regulates cosmetics, defines cosmetics as products "intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body's structure or functions".
-This broad definition includes any material intended for use as an ingredient of a cosmetic product, with the FDA specifically excluding pure soap from this category.
+In the United States, the Food and Drug Administration (FDA), which regulates cosmetics, defines cosmetics as products "intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body's structure or functions."
+This broad definition includes any material intended for use as an ingredient in a cosmetic product, with the FDA specifically excluding pure soap from this category.